How To Become A Pilates Instructor

 3. Start Your Pilates Certification Program

 Once you begin your training you will begin to facilitate your “study hours”.
 These hours will include classroom training, studio practice, practice teaching, and specific observation hours.
-Get ready to dive into hundreds of Pilates hours of FUN!
-Once your hours are complete, and your anatomy training is under your belt, you will be allowed to book your test with an Instructor Trainer (IT).
+Prep to dive into hundreds of Pilates hours, regardless of the pathway selection.
+Once your hours are complete, course hours are fulfilled, and your anatomy training is under your belt, you will be guided to book your test(s) with your Instructor Trainer or Host Advisor.

 4. Choose Your Form and Specialty